mhoye/Bespoke_IO/README.md

                   p7* /
                   wine

-    Note that BeSDS currently requires on PHP 5.3 or earlier.
+    Note that BeSDS currently requires on PHP 5.3.
 A small amount of code relies on a deprecated behavior that has been dropped in 5.4.
 This will be fixed shortly.

 4. Install the editor of your choice, emacs, vim or nano.